psf/pyperf/doc/api.rst

    .. method:: add_run(samples, warmups=None)

-      Add the result of a benchmark run.
+      Add the raw result of a benchmark run.

       *samples* is a non-empty sequence of numbers (``float``) ``>= 0``.
       Usually, *samples* is a list of number of seconds.